abaumgarten42/Azure_Stuff/How_to_start_AzureAutomationRunbook_viaWebhook_Powershell/README.md

-# How to start a Azure Automation via PowerShell - Invoke-Webrequest with parameters
+# How to start an Azure Automation Runbook via PowerShell using Invoke-Webrequest with parameters
 ### Create a Azure Automation Runbook
 - Create an Azure Automation Runbook (PowerShell)
 - Copy the content of [*RunbookPowerShellScript.ps1*](RunbookPowerShellScript.ps1) in the Editor -> Save -> Publish